nexiality/documentation/commands/web/typeKeys(locator,value).md

 If the specified `value` is `(empty)`, then the target element is effectively "cleared out" - meaning, any of its existing text is removed.

-The acceptable control keys can be specified as follows:
+The acceptable control keys are as follows:
 ```
 {SHIFT}
 {CONTROL}